hmrc/channel-preferences/README.md

 ## Run the project locally

-Ensure you have service-manager python environment setup:
+Ensure you have sm2 environment setup:

-`source ../servicemanager/bin/activate`

-`sm --start DC_TWSM_ALL`
+`sm2 --start DC_TWSM_ALL`

-`sm --stop CHANNEL_PREFERENCES`
+`sm2 --stop CHANNEL_PREFERENCES`

 `sbt "run 9052 -Dplay.http.router=testOnlyDoNotUseInAppConf.Routes"`

 ## Run the tests and sbt fmt before raising a PR

-Ensure you have service-manager python environment setup:
+Ensure you have sm2 environment setup:

-`source ../servicemanager/bin/activate`

 Format: